 - Faulty value resistance has changed the position of Q-point towards saturation.

-- Resistance R2 is an open circuit that causes the transistor to be in saturation region and the input wave brought out saturation for a small part of the signal.
+- Resistance R2 is an open circuit that causes the transistor to be in a saturation region and the input wave brought out saturation for a small part of the signal.

 Class AB Troubleshooting